 - Nonfunctional blower: A defective motor or unbalanced fan can stop airflow over the evaporator coil.

-The next time your AC freezes up, call on the NATE-certified Experts at Service Experts Heating & Air Conditioning to take care of the problem.
+The next time your AC freezes up, call on the ACE-certified Experts at Service Experts Heating & Air Conditioning to take care of the problem.
 We have years of experience helping homeowners check their air conditioners, and we’re confident we can get things working again fast.
 Contact us at 318-588-8163 to book air conditioning repair in Shreveport with us now.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.